Wouldn't Change a Thing (Kylie Minogue song): Chart performance

 Commercially, "Wouldn't Change a Thing" received quite modest success, but nevertheless had good peaks.
 The song debuted at number ten in Minogue's home country Australia, staying there for two weeks.
 The song then rose to number six for one week, and stayed in the charts for eight weeks.
 In New Zealand, the song debuted at number thirty-four, until the next week it rose to number twenty-one peaking there, missing the top twenty.
 It stayed in the charts for five weeks.
 In the United Kingdom, the song debuted at number two, staying there for two consecutive weeks, being held off the top spot by Jive Bunny and the Mastermixers's song "Swing The Mood".
 It descended the way out, and stayed on the charts for nine weeks.
-The song debuted at number forty-four on the French Singles Chart, until rising to number twenty-four peaking there.
+The song debuted at number forty-four on the French Singles Chart, until rising to number 19 peaking there.
 It stayed in the charts for nine weeks.
 The song debuted at number ninety-seven on the Dutch Top 40, until rising to number forty-three, peaking there for two consecutive weeks.
 The song spent a total of seven weeks there.
 The song debuted at number twenty-seven on the Swiss Singles Chart, until falling out.
 The song then re-entered at number twenty-eight, until it fell out the next week.
 The single sold 370,000 in UK.
-In the US, the song peaked at #83 on the U.S. Cash Box charts in February, 1990.
+In the US, the song peaked at number 83 on the US Cashbox Pop Singles chart in February 1990, following its 12 January 1990, release to US radio.

 Music video

-The accompanying music video for "Wouldn't Change a Thing" shows Kylie playfully enjoying herself in a garden in London, cut with studio shots of her performing the routine both casual and formal.
-She wears cut off jeans and a black chiffon shirt knotted at the middle and evening wear, a bustier and skirt made out of pearls, her dancers in, alternately, top-hat-and-tails and street wear.
+The accompanying music video for "Wouldn't Change a Thing" was Kylie's first video not shot in Australia, with filming taking place in London.
+With a tight filming deadline, the video was styled at the last minute, using mostly Kylie and her dancers' own wardrobes, with tuxedos hired from a wedding hire shop.
+Kylie wears cut off jeans and a black chiffon shirt knotted at the middle and evening wear, a bustier and skirt made out of pearls, her dancers in, alternately, top-hat-and-tails and street wear.
+The clip shows Kylie playfully enjoying herself in a garden in London, which belonged to PWL executive David Howells.
+These sequences were intercut with studio shots of her performing the routine both casual and formal.
+Some of the handheld camera sequences were filmed by Jason Donovan.